Susan Stroman: 2001–present: Established career

 In 2001, Stroman directed and choreographed the Mel Brooks musical The Producers.
 Stroman's late husband, Ockrent, had initially been named to direct.
 It was a commercial success and won a record twelve Tony Awards.
 Stroman won her fourth and fifth Tony Awards for direction and choreography, becoming the first woman to win both awards in the same night.
 She was also the second woman ever to win Best Direction of a Musical after Julie Taymor in 1998.
 In 2005, she made her feature film directorial debut with a film adaptation of the show.
 The movie was nominated for four Golden Globe Awards.

 In 2007, she again collaborated with Brooks, as director and choreographer of the musical Young Frankenstein.
 In the fall of 2017, she and Brooks opened a newly revised version of the show at the Garrick Theatre in London's West End after a successful tryout at the Theatre Royal in Newcastle.

 She directed and choreographed the musical Happiness, which has a book by John Weidman, music by Scott Frankel and lyrics by Michael Korie.
 The musical opened in February 2009 at the Mitzi E. Newhouse Theater at Lincoln Center.

 The musical The Scottsboro Boys opened at the Vineyard Theatre in February 2010.
 The music is by Kander and Ebb and the book is by David Thompson; Stroman both directed and choreographed.
 The show later transferred to Broadway where it ran for 49 performances at the Lyceum Theatre and received 12 Tony Award Nominations.
-Regional theaters such as the Guthrie Theater in Minneapolis, San Diego's Old Globe, American Conservatory Theater in San Francisco, and the Ahmanson Theater in Los Angeles have all mounted successful productions of the show.
+Regional theaters such as the Guthrie Theater in Minneapolis, San Diego's Old Globe, American Conservatory Theater in San Francisco, and the Ahmanson Theatre in Los Angeles have all mounted successful productions of the show.
 In 2013, Stroman directed the UK premiere of the show at the Young Vic in London.
 After its successful run there, the show transferred to the West End where it was honored with the 2014 Evening Standard's Ned Sherrin Award.

 She co-directed with Hal Prince the new musical Paradise Found, which premiered at the Menier Chocolate Factory (London) on May 19, 2010.
 The cast included Mandy Patinkin, Judy Kaye and Shuler Hensley.

 Stroman directed and choreographed the new musical, Big Fish with songs by Andrew Lippa and book by John August.
 The show, based on the book and film of the same name, opened at the Oriental Theater in Chicago in April and May 2013 and then ran on Broadway in September 2013 to December 2013.